 - Being under the influence of drugs

 - Changing into an occupied lane

 - Driving too close to another vehicle

-- Driving a vehicle that was unsafe
+- Driving an unsafe vehicle

 A vehicle defect may have caused your loved one’s accident.
 Many problems can affect vehicle safety, from engine problems to defective brakes and other issues.
-However, vehicle-related issues that contributed to your loved one’s accident could be the fault of a driver.
+However, vehicle-related issues that contributed to your loved one’s fatal accident could be the fault of a driver.

 A driver may have put your loved one at risk by: